ConservationInternational/cplus-plugin/README.md

    ```

 #### Plugin admin interface
-The plugin contain an admin script that can be used for various development tasks.
+The plugin contains a script that can be used for various development tasks.

 Install the plugin into the QGIS application, activate virtual environment the use the below command.
 ```
  python admin.py install
 ```

-Generate a plugin zip file using the below command, after successful run a plugin zip file will be located
+Generate a plugin zip file using the below command, after a successful run the plugin zip file will be located
 on the `dist` folder under the plugin root folder.

 ```
 python admin.py generate-zip
 ```

-### Testing
+### 🧰 Testing

 The plugin currently support running tests on Linux environment only, to run plugin tests use the below script
 from the plugin root.